JohnnyEn/mkconnector/README.md

 - Facebook Graph API ***Coming soon***
 - Official Misskey API library

+### For any questions contact me on my Fediverse account - @johnny@chatsubo.cbrpnk.dev.
+Feel free to fork this repository.
+Issues are welcome only for critical problems with security.

 ### Warning
 Never share to repository your credential data from social sites API!